 7 When an industry is carried on by a city, town or municipal corporation, the work in connection with the industry that is performed by the mayor, warden, councillors, aldermen, clerk, treasurer or manager, is excluded from the application of the Act.

 9 (1) The following persons are excluded from the Act:

 (a) persons whose employment is of a casual nature when they are employed otherwise than for the purposes of the employer’s trade or business;

-(c) persons employed by a city, town or municipal corporation as members of a police force or the fire department; and
+(c) persons employed by a city, town or municipal corporation as members of a police force or the fire department, except volunteer firefighters to whom Part I of the Act applies; and

 (d) farm labourers or domestic or menial servants or their employers.